Storm Reference - Data Modification

 Synapse supports secondary properties that are arrays (lists or sets of typed forms), such as ou:org:names

-.
-See the array section of the Storm Reference - Type-Specific Storm Behavior guide for slightly modified syntax used to add or modify array properties.
+See the array section of the Storm Reference - Type-Specific Storm Behavior guide for the syntax used to add or modify

 Examples: